-7.1 The Council's Standing Orders and the Procurement Code set out the requirements which must be followed in respect of all procurement and contract management activity.
-The Code states that the Council expects all officers involved in procurement activity to ensure they are aware of and comply with all legislation, corporate strategies and policy;
+- 7.1 The Council's Standing Orders and the Procurement Code set out the requirements which must be followed in respect of all procurement and contract management activity.
+The Code states that the Council expects all officers involved in procurement activity to ensure they are aware of and comply with all legislation, corporate strategies and policy; to take the necessary action to formally disclose situations of potential, perceived or actual conflict of interest; to behave with the highest levels of probity and integrity, making specific reference to the Bribery Act 2010 and the Council's Code of Conduct. - 7.2 The Code informs officers of the appropriate governance and procurement assurance processes to be followed, as well as the approvals that must be obtained to ensure good business practices are applied and risks are minimised. - 7.3 Procurement Services support officers with best practice advice, guidance through the stages of the procurement and contract management lifecycle and will lead on all procurement activity valued at £100,000 or more. - 7.4 The potential that the £500million annual Council spend on third party contracts represents was recognised by the Procurement and Commercial Service as a significant lever to drive positive action on increasingly important issues such as tackling the climate emergency and ensuring labour rights in our supply chain.
+The team therefore developed a Responsible Procurement and Commissioning (RPC) Strategy as a

-- to take the necessary action to formally disclose situations of potential, perceived or actual conflict of interest; to behave with the highest levels of probity and integrity, making specific reference to the Bribery Act 2010 and the Council's Code of Conduct. - 7.2 The Code informs officers of the appropriate governance and procurement assurance processes to be followed, as well as the approvals that must be obtained to ensure good business practices are applied and risks are minimised. - 7.3 Procurement Services support officers with best practice advice, guidance through the stages of the procurement and contract management lifecycle and will lead on all procurement activity valued at £100,000 or more. - 7.4 The potential that the £500million annual Council spend on third party contracts represents was recognised by the Procurement and Commercial Service as a significant lever to drive positive action on increasingly important issues such as tackling the climate emergency and ensuring labour rights in our supply chain.
-The team therefore developed a Responsible Procurement and Commissioning (RPC) Strategy as a framework through which to deliver City for All and wider sustainable development goals, whilst delivering maximum value for Westminster and its residents and partners. - 7.5.
-Since March of 2021, the team has been working with colleagues across the Council to develop the RPC Strategy, which is going to Cabinet on 17 February 2022 with a planned launch date in March 2022 subject to endorsement. - 7.6 The RPC Strategy is based on four themes, which include areas of local impact and social value, as well as wider aspects related to sustainable development and responsible business.
+- framework through which to deliver City for All and wider sustainable development goals, whilst delivering maximum value for Westminster and its residents and partners. - 7.5.
+Since March 2021, the team has been working with colleagues across the Council to develop the RPC Strategy, which was approved by Cabinet in February 2022. - 7.6 The RPC Strategy was based on four themes, which include areas of local impact and social value, as well as wider aspects related to sustainable development and responsible business.
 These themes include Environmental Sustainability, Community and Business Partnerships, 'Build Back Better' and Inclusive, High-Quality Work.
-The latter theme includes ensuring appropriate pay and conditions of our supply chain workforce, professional development opportunities, a diverse workplace that is representative of its community, legal and fair employment practices and combatting modern slavery and labour rights abuses. - 7.7 The Procurement and Commercial Service is also working alongside the Bi-borough Modern Slavery Coordinator to develop and publish the City of Westminster's first Modern Slavery Statement in the first quarter of 2022.
+The latter theme includes ensuring appropriate pay and conditions of our supply chain workforce, professional development opportunities, a diverse workplace that is representative of its community, legal and fair employment practices and combatting modern slavery and labour rights abuses. - 7.7 The Procurement and Commercial Service has also worked alongside the Bi-borough Modern Slavery Coordinator to develop the City of Westminster's first Modern Slavery Statement during 2022.
 This Statement provides a description of the actions the Council has taken to date to implement due diligence procedures to mitigate risks of modern slavery and exploitation in our supply chains and future actions planned with both existing and new suppliers.
-This work is being supported by the Bi-borough Modern Slavery and Exploitation Group and is underpinned by the Bi-borough Modern Slavery Strategy.
+This work is being supported by the Bi-borough Modern Slavery and Exploitation Group and is underpinned by the Bi-borough Modern Slavery Strategy. - 7.8 Since May 2022, Procurement have worked closely with Members to update the Responsible Procurement and Commissioning Strategy and ensure closer alignment to Fairer Westminster, and the new strategy and associated documents including the Modern Slavery Statement were approved by Cabinet in December 2022 and will be launched in Spring 2023.